nicholasshirley/knock_once/README.md

 * Initializer that lets user app decide when to require password for on update.
 Currently the default is for any changes to the user and to change password
 * Initializer + code changes to let users set password recovery method (e.g. token vs pin), length
 * Initializer + code changes to customize what is required on delete (default is a valid token only)
-* Tie forgot password mail template to initializers so they will generate a sufficiently generic template with the correct reset strategy which can easily be edited by users
+* Forgot password mail template that generate based on the choosen strategy (e.g. reset link, email token, pin reset...) and the initializers to suppor this
 * Hook into knock initializer so that users can customize those options from the knock_once initializer file

 Please see [CONTRIBUTING](https://github.com/nicholasshirley/knock_once/contributing.md) for specicifics.